ObjectPlayer/ethernaut-ctf/README.md

 The Elevator challenge demonstrates how interfaces can be manipulated in Solidity.
 The goal is to reach the top floor of an elevator by exploiting a vulnerability in how the Elevator contract interacts with the Building interface.

 The solution implements a malicious Building interface that returns inconsistent values for the same function call.
 By returning false on the first call to isLastFloor() and true on the second call, we can trick the Elevator contract into thinking we've reached the top floor.

+### Privacy Challenge Summary

+The Privacy challenge explores the misconception that `private` variables in Solidity are truly private.
+The goal is to unlock the contract by discovering a key that's stored in a private variable.

+The solution demonstrates that all data on the blockchain is public and can be read directly from storage, regardless of Solidity's visibility modifiers.
+By determining the correct storage slot, reading the bytes32 value, converting it to bytes16, and using it as the key, we can unlock the Privacy contract.

 ## Other Useful Commands